-I am referring to the immediate pre-game time... not the week of practice before the game.
+I am referring to the immediate pre-game time, not the week of practice before the game.
 This is an important time for the players and coaches to get comfortable with the situation at hand, and focus on the job to be done.
-Being organized, and having everyone under you organized, I think is very important... so that everything is "routine", no surprises.
-But every coach has his/her own way to get his team ready.
+Being organized is very important, so that everything is a routine, with no surprises.
+Every coach has his/her own way to get the team ready.

 - Assistants should know their roles and where you like them to sit.
-For example, we have one assistant keep track of player fouls, our number of time-outs left, opponent's individual fouls and try to get a sense of who are their best scorers and worst free-throw shooters.
-Another assistant may help in looking at X's and O's, offenses and defenses, press offense and press defense, etc.
+One assistant keeps track of player fouls, time-outs, opponent's individual fouls, etc. Another assistant may help in looking at X's and O's, offenses and defenses, press offense and press defense, opponent's strengths and weaknesses, etc.

 - Make sure your medical kit is available.